 Sleeping Bag/Quilt Hybrids

 It’s worth mentioning that there is a tiny subgroup of sleeping bag/quilt hybrids that retains many characteristics of both.
 For example, the Feathered Friends Flicker UL essentially is a hoodless sleeping bag with a full-length zipper, and the dimensions are such that you are able to completely enclose yourself.
-Yet on warmer nights, it unzips all the way down through the foot box and has a cinch closure there, so it functions like a quilt or terms of being able to open up like a blanket.
-Another hybrid option is the Katabatic Gear Flex, which is described as a “quilt-style sleeping bag” that lacks the full zipper of the Flicker (it has two string attachments in the torso) and is designed to attach to a sleeping pad.
-But when fully sealed up, the Flex is pretty darn cozy and roomy and replicates the feel of a hoodless bag.
-Both are super versatile ultralight sleep systems that cross over from cold to warm better than most.
+Yet on warmer nights, it unzips all the way down through the foot box and has a cinch closure there, so it functions like a quilt in terms of being able to open up like a blanket.
+Another hybrid option is the Therm-a-Rest Ohm, which has a similar design in a slightly lighter package.
+Both are super versatile ultralight sleep systems that cross over from cold to warm better than most and can even be used as a blanket for two in a pinch.

 All else being equal, sleeping bags are the clear winner when it comes to warmth.
 During a cold night, it’s hard to beat the heat retention of a tightly cinched bag and hood.
 Conversely, even when snugly secured to a sleeping pad, quilts cannot guarantee a draft-free sleep, nor do they extend over the head for a full cocoon.

 However, it’s not as cut-and-dry as we’d like.
 In fact, in comparing a bag and quilt with the same temperature rating (the 30-degree REI Co-op Magma and Magma Trail, for example), it’s common to see more down fill in the quilt (in this case, 2 ounces more), which equates to more warmth (specifically on the top and sides of the body).
-Further, many sleeping bags will sacrifice features (read: warmth) in the name of weight savings.
-A sleeping bag without a hood or draft collar (like the Feathered Friends Tanager) removes much of the heat-trapping of a mummy bag, bringing it closer in line with the protection of a quilt.
+Further, many sleeping bags will sacrifice features like a hood or draft collar in the name of weight savings.
+This stripped-down design (seen in bags like the Feathered Friends Tanager) removes much of the heat-trapping ability of a mummy bag, bringing it closer in line with the protection of a quilt.
 And to challenge the comparison even more, quilts do not undergo the same EN/ISO standardized temperature testing that many sleeping bags do (for more on this, see our article on sleeping bag temperature ratings).
 All told, you can expect a fully featured sleeping bag with similar loft to be warmer than a quilt—but it’s important to dig deeper for true comparisons.

 3. Warmth-to-Weight: Tie

 We put it all together here with the warmth-to-weight ratio, which is the best way to measure the efficiency of a sleeping bag or quilt.
 As we’ve mentioned above, this can be a tough comparison to make, as measuring warmth is not an exact science.
-To get the most accurate comparison, we’ll look at the Zpacks Solo Quilt and Full Zip Sleeping Bag, both of which are rated to 20 degrees.
-Both contain 13.7 ounces of down, but the quilt has an all-in weight of 19.1 ounces, whereas the sleeping bag comes in at 21.4 ounces.
-In this case, though, remember that the quilt is not quite as warm—it has the same dimensions and fill weight but no zipper.
-On the other hand, the REI Magma bag and Magma Trail quilt mentioned above have identical temperature ratings and almost identical weights (the bag is 0.8 ounces heavier).
+To get the most accurate comparison, we’ll look at Zpacks' Solo Quilt and Full Zip Sleeping Bag, both of which are rated to 20 degrees.
+Both contain 13.7 ounces of down and have the same dimensions, but the quilt has an all-in weight of 1 pound 2.7 ounces, while the sleeping bag comes in at 1 pound 5 ounces.
+Looking at the numbers alone, the quilt is the clear winner in terms of warmth for the weight (it has the same amount of down for over 2 oz. less), but remember that the zipperless design can be drafty.
+If drafts weren’t an issue (and for many they might not be), the quilt would get the clear edge, but unfortunately the formula is not entirely black and white.

 In the end, you’ll want to check the individual specs of each bag or quilt to determine if it has a competitive warmth-to-weight ratio.
-Some bags will be more competitive than quilts, and vice versa.
-But if you remember anything from this article, have it be this: weight is not the only determining factor that will help you choose between a sleeping bag and quilt—nor should it necessarily be the first.
-Below are other important distinctions which are worth considering.
+Some bags will be more efficient than quilts and vice versa.
+But if you remember anything from this article, let it be this: weight is not the only determining factor that will help you choose between a sleeping bag and quilt—nor should it necessarily be the first.
+Below are other important distinctions that are worth considering.

 On the other hand, a quilt can be a fantastic, lightweight choice for temperature regulation on all but the coldest nights.
 In balmy weather, simply drape the quilt on top of your body, which offers ventilation on par with a cozy down blanket.
 And when the mercury drops, a quilt with sleeping pad attachments will allow you to cinch your bag close to your body (a là a sleeping bag).
 Keep in mind that you don’t get this level of temperature regulation with an uber-lightweight “top quilt” (no pad attachment or rear closure).
 And as we’ve mentioned above, when you really want to batten down the hatches, a quilt can’t truly compete with the draft protection of a sleeping bag.